This post compares the observation decks in NYC to help you choose which one is best for you.

 Some say this observatory is too expensive, but a majority of visitors appreciate the opportunity to get a good look at New York City.

-This may be one of the older buildings on our list, but it’s also one of the most iconic landmarks in New York.
+This is the oldest observation desk, but it’s one of the most iconic landmarks in New York.

-There are two viewing platforms: the more popular and cheaper one is on the 86th Floor and the more private and expensive one is on the 102nd Floor.
+There are two viewing platforms: the more popular and cheaper 86th Floor and the more expensive but somewhat less crowded 102nd Floor.

 In addition to the observation decks, there are also exhibits focusing on both the history of the Empire State Building and efforts to make the building more environmentally friendly.